arthurdamm/checker_api_hack_day/README.md

-# Checker API hack day: Checkermate v 0.01
+# Checker API hack day: Checkerbuddy v 0.01
 Hack Day #2.
 Building an app using Holberton school API
 ## The project
 By team of ~8, you are free to build what you want, it just needs to be related to Holberton and the Checker.
 You are starting now until tomorrow night.